dshcheung/WDI_HK_9/04-server-applications/rails-sessions-custom-auth-lesson/readme.md

 ```
 <%= link_to 'Logout', logout_path, method: :delete, data: {confirm: 'Are you sure?'} %>
 ```

-- If your browser is still making a GET request, turn of Chrome and then turn back on again.

 #### Restrict access to some data